xwu33/dbyll/_posts/2019-3-31-GraphicsTexture.md

 comments: false
 ---
 #### Problem Description
-We want to draw three walls and put texture on it.
-At the same time we want to create a TV that we can change the frame on the screen every 1 second.
-You are be able to turn on and off the TV.
+We want to draw three walls and put texture on them.At the same time we want to create a TV that we can change the frame on the screen every 1 second.
+You are able to turn on and off the TV.

 #### In the vertex and fragment shader